KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Callouts-Article.md

         ```
     }

-    @Tab("InputCallout") {
+    @Tab("Callouts.InputCallout") {

-        KeyboardKit has a ``Callouts/InputCallout`` that mimics a native input callout and can be show the currently pressed key.
+        KeyboardKit has an ``Callouts/InputCallout`` that mimics a native input callout and can be show the currently pressed key.

         ![InputCallout](inputcallout-350.jpg)